bitofmind/swift-one-state/README.md

 }
 ```

-A model can also override (or reset) a dependency.
-This will affect the model itself and its descendants:
+A model can override a dependency with a local value, which will affect the model itself and its descendants.
+An overridden value can be restored to the original value by calling `reset()`.

 ```swift
 @ModelDependency(\.sound) var sound